Pakistan Resolution 1940

 • The population of East Pakistan

-• India's air disconnection between the two wings of Pakistan on the pretext of the kidnapping of an airplane
+• India's air disconnection between the two wings of Pakistan on the pretext of the kidnapping of an aeroplane

 • Indo-Soviet Collaboration